On algebraic Stein operators for Gaussian polynomials: An algebraic formalism of Stein operators

 The linear control framework applies directly to our forward algebraic Stein chain construction.
 To see this, consider the linear system $\Sigma$, where the state space $\VV= \KK[X_1,\dots, X_d]$ and the control space $\Lbb=\KK[Y]$.
+We stress that both the state and control spaces are infinite dimensional vector spaces which do not enjoy suitable analytic properties such as being a Banach space.
 Moreover, the evolution and input operators are given by the Malliavin operator ($X=(X_1,\ldots,X_d)$),

 The following result is an immediate consequence of the definitions of an algebraic Stein chain and a null controllable state.

 \begin{prop} Fix $T\ge 1$.
 Let $d \ge 1$, and assume that the Gaussian polynomial target variable $Y$ takes the form \eqref{eq:Polynomial-Target}.
 Let $\Sigma=(\VV,\Lbb,\Gamma_Y,\Gamma_Y)$ be the linear system as described above.
 Let